 This course studies the application of today’s information technology in health information management.
 Topics include computer information technology infrastructure and architecture, systems interoperability, interface and integration, information assurance, knowledge management and decision support systems, and technology for communication.

 HINF 545 - Database Principles and Applications 3 credits

 This course introduces you to database principles and database applications in health informatics.
 Main topics include entity relationship data model, relational model, relational database design, database queries using SQL, and database recovery and security.
 The course also covers emerging technologies and issues relevant to health informatics such as NoSQL, data warehousing, and data mining.

 Prerequisite: HINF 540

-HINF 550 - Community Health for Health Informatics 3 credits
+HINF 550 - Population Health for Health Informatics 3 credits

 HINF 560 - Business Management and Communication for Health Informatics 3 credits